What to Expect from Cat and Dog Neuter and Spay in Longview, TX

-As a new puppy or kitten grows, you may be wondering about the best time for and what to expect from pet spay and neuter surgery.
+As a new puppy or kitten grows, you may be wondering about the best time for and what to expect from cat and dog neuter and spay surgery.
 Because the benefits of this surgery far outweigh any drawbacks, you’ll want to time it just right.
 Additionally, it may be nice to note the medical and behavioral benefits for your pet since they’re aplenty.
 If you live in Longview or surrounding communities, visit us for spay and neuter surgery that keeps veterinary medicine’s best practices in mind.

-When to Have Your Pet Spayed or Neutered
+When to Have Your Cat or Dog Neutered or Spayed

 Though the best time for spay or neuter surgery varies from one pet to the next, a general timeline can be kept in mind.
 Remember that pets left intact will require a greater level of care to ensure their safety.
 Generally, most pets can be spayed or neutered at six months old.
 If you adopted a new puppy or kitten, schedule a puppy or kitten exam with us as soon as possible.
 Then, we can help you determine exactly when your pet should be spayed or neutered.